Press Conferences | UNCTAD

 Political tensions, new tariffs, shifting trading patterns and reconfigured shipping lanes are reshaping the geography of maritime trade.

-The United States of America and several trading partners have announced policy measures, including new tariffs, port fees and targeted restrictions on port calls in the United States by foreign-built or foreign-operated vessels.
+The United States of America and several trading partners have announced policy measures, including new tariffs and port fees in the United States for certain foreign-built or foreign-operated vessels.
 These measures may further affect shipping costs and routes.

 The result is more rerouting, skipped port calls, longer journeys and ultimately increased costs.
 Energy shipping is also in transition: Coal and oil volumes are under pressure from decarbonization efforts, while gas trade continues to expand.